 o Objective 1: Supplement and expand on-going sanitation programs in two countries (Indonesia and Malawi) with specific emphasis on learning through innovation

 o Objective 2: Assess and analyze innovations and implementation strategies in these two countries in order to distil lessons learning and assess the impact of implementation modalities on progress, and to transmit this learning to other countries in two regions

 Research or implementation partners:

 o Indonesia: Ministry of Planning, Ministry of Community Empowerment, Ministry of Health, Ministry of Education, provincial departments, local government, local partners

 o Malawi: Ministry of Irrigation and Water Development, Ministry of Health, Ministry of Local Government’s District assemblies, World Vision International, Population Services International, Water and Environmental Sanitation Network, Engineers without Borders.

-Asia & Pacific Behaviour change Bill & Melinda Gates Foundation Community sanitation Community, rural and schools (with gender aspects) (WG7) Enabling environment and institutional strengthening Indonesia International NGO Malawi Mali Political processes and institutional aspects Practitioners Public awareness, advocacy and civil society engagement Rural Rural Specific to one or several countries Sub-Saharan Africa WASH and nutrition WASH and nutrition (WG12)
+Asia & Pacific Behaviour change Bill & Melinda Gates Foundation Community sanitation Enabling environment and institutional strengthening International NGO Political processes and institutional aspects Practitioners Public awareness, advocacy and civil society engagement Rural Rural areas Specific to one or several countries Sub-Saharan Africa WASH and nutrition